mhelvens/graph.js/README.md

 <a name="JsGraph.VertexNotExistsError"></a>
 #### *JsGraph*.VertexNotExistsError ⇐ <code>Error</code>
-This type of error is thrown when specific vertices are expected not to exist, but do.
+This type of error is thrown when specific vertices are expected to exist, but don't.

 **Extends:** <code>Error</code>